 Over the past approximately four months the Clean Rivers Task Force has been discussing alternative methods for financing the projects and activities set forth in the City of Fort Wayne's Combined Sewer Overflow Long-Term Control Plan (LTCP) and its Consent Decree with the U.S. Department of Justice and the U.S. Environmental Protection Agency (EPA).
 This document is intended to lay out those concepts that have been examined by the Task Force.
 In addition, several members of the Task Force have explored other alternatives with members of the City staff during other meetings.
 This paper offers some explanation and commentary on these suggested financing alternatives along with additional potential methods which have not otherwise been explored.
-The views and opinions presented herein are those of the Task Force or of the City of Fort Wayne.
+The views and opinions presented herein are those of the author and do not represent the views, opinions and recommendations of the members of the Task Force or of the City of Fort Wayne.